 When two tables reference each other's foreign keys and primary keys, a circular reference exists between the two tables.
 In the following illustration, the foreign key in the EMPLOYEE table, DEPT\NO, references the primary key, DEPT\NO, in the DEPARTMENT table.
 Therefore, the primary key, DEPT\NO must be defined in the DEPARTMENT table before it can be referenced by a foreign key in the EMPLOYEE table.
-In the same manner, EMP\NO, which is the EMPLOYEE table's primary key, must be created before the DEPARTMENT table can define EMP\NO as its foreign key.
+In the same manner, EMP\NO, which is the primary key of the EMPLOYEE table, must be created before the DEPARTMENT table can define EMP\NO as its foreign key.